Learn About Visiting Hours and Policies

-Patient care at Baptist Health System hospitals and facilities will be provided in an atmosphere that’s respectful and supportive of the integral role of loving relationships during hospitalization.
+Patient care at our hospitals and facilities will be provided in an atmosphere that’s respectful and supportive of the integral role of loving relationships during hospitalization.

 We will not restrict, limit or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.
 We will ensure that all visitors enjoy full and equal visitation privileges consistent with the patient’s preferences.

-- Patients may choose who may and may not visit them while in the Baptist Health System.
+- Patients may choose who may and may not visit them while in our hospitals and facilities.

 - Patients may withdraw or deny consent for visitation at any time.